Note: this post contains affiliate links

 A craft beer journey and road trip through the Golden State – your guide to the best California breweries to visit, from San Diego to Eureka.

-With 570 breweries up and down the state, California has more craft breweries than any other state in the USA.
-Born and raised in California, it was also the place I had my first experience with craft beer – Arrogant Bastard from Stone Brewery to be exact.
+With 570 California breweries up and down the state, the Golden State has more craft breweries than any other state in the USA.
+Born and raised in California, it is also the place where I had my first experience with craft beer – Arrogant Bastard from Stone Brewery to be exact.